-&lt;sup>2Signatories are aware that in the territory of certain signatories disclosure pursuant to a narrowly-drawn protective order may be required.
-Signatories agree that request for confidentiality should not be arbitrarily rejected.
+2Signatories are aware that in the territory of certain signatories disclosure pursuant to a narrowly-drawn protective order may be required.

-7. However, if the investigating authorities find that a request for confidentiality is not warranted and if the party requesting confidentiality is unwilling to disclose the information such authorities may disregard such information unless it can otherwise be demonstrated to their satisfaction that the information is correct.
+7. However, if the investigating authorities find that a request for confidentiality is not warranted and if the party requesting confidentiality is unwilling to disclose the information such authorities may disregard such information unless it can otherwise be demonstrated to their satisfaction that the information is correct.1